joostkremers/parsebib/README.md

 Expand cross-references in `entries` according to inheritance schema `inheritance`. `entries` should be a hash table as returned by `parsebib-collect-bib-entries`.
 Each entry with a `crossref` field is expanded as described above.
 The results are stored in the hash table `entries` again, the return value of this function is always `nil`.

+This function can be useful if you use the lower-level API to parse `.bib` files, because in that case, resolving cross-references cannot be done while reading entries.

 ### Lower-level API ###